Tea blending and additives: Flavored and scented teas

+Teas blended with other additives were developed in ancient China.
+As far back as the Jin dynasty (266–420), ground up tea leaves were boiled with scallions, ginger, and orange peels as reported in the Guangya dictionary (c.
+3rd century CE).
+During the Tang dynasty, tea was often blended with flowers.
+During the Song era (960 to 1279), the most expensive tea, called wax tea, was often covered with aromatic ointments, like Borneo camphor.
+In the Qing dynasty (1644–1912), the Manchus popularized scented teas, such as jasmine tea and teas scented with cloranthus, cassia, honeysuckle, and rose.

-Although many teas are still flavored directly with flowers, herbs, spices, or even smoke, teas with more specialized flavors are usually produced through the addition of flavorings or perfumes.
+Although many teas are still scented or flavored directly with flowers, herbs, spices, or even smoke, teas with more specialized flavors are usually produced through the addition of flavorings or perfumes.
 This is particularly true for tea blends with pronounced fruit or flower aromas, which cannot be achieved with the original ingredients.
 Some firms such as Mariage Frères and Kusmi Tea have become quite famous for their perfumed teas.
 The most commonly used scents are jasmine, traditionally used to scent delicate white and green teas, and bergamot, which is used to scent Earl Grey tea.
 The teas described below are flavored directly with other materials.

 Flowers

 A variety of flowers are used to flavor teas.
 Although flowers can be used to scent teas directly, most flower-scented teas on the market use perfumes and aromas to augment or replace the use of flowers.
 The most popular flower teas include the following: